QRXqrx/poco-oopsla25-major/README.md

 ### 3.4 Construct toggle/guard hierarchy

 1. This step correponds to the *Guard Hierarchy Analysis* algorithm described in our manuscript.
 This step relies on `opt-15`, the IR-level optimization tool provided by LLVM (see [llvm-tutor](https://github.com/banach-space/llvm-tutor)), and our toggle extract component named `libtog_analysis.so`.
-Make sure you have `opt-15` installed and the `libtog_analysis.so` correctly installed:
+First, make sure you have `opt-15` installed and the `libtog_analysis.so` correctly installed by:
     ```shell
     opt-15 --version  # Ubuntu LLVM version 15.0.7
     ls /workdir/aflpp-410c-poco/PoC/res/build/libtog_analysis.so
     ```
 2. Extract toggle/guard hierarchy from bitcode file.
 Make sure you have set `AFLPP=/workdir/aflpp-410c-poco` because it is used in the `tog_analysis.sh`.
-Depending the size of the target, this step can take few minutes, so you can go and get a coffee :coffee:.
+Depending the size of the target, this step can take few minutes; you can go and get a cup of coffee :coffee:.
     ```shell
     cd /workdir/out
     export AFLPP=/workdir/aflpp-410c-poco